 Is it something you can afford?
 Can it be a good investment?
 Here’s how to decide if you should buy a vacation home.

-Financing a vacation home
+Buying a vacation home

 Financing a vacation home can be tricky: Mortgage rates are higher than for first homes, a lender may demand a higher credit score, and the loans often require a larger down payment — as much as 30%.